sapper vs svelte-routing vs svelte-spa-router

 • svelte-routing:

-svelte-routing provides a declarative routing approach, where routes are defined using components.
-This allows for a more React-like experience, making it easy to integrate with existing Svelte components.
-It supports both static and dynamic routes, offering flexibility in how routes are managed.
+svelte-routing provides a declarative routing model similar to React Router, where routes are defined using <Route> components.
+This allows for more control and flexibility in how routes are structured and rendered within your application.

 • svelte-spa-router: